hyriver/pygeohydro/docs/paper.md

 There are several open-source packages that offer similar functionalities.
-For example, [hydrofunctions](https://github.com/mroberge/hydrofunctions) is a Python package that retrieves streamflow data from NWIS and [ulmo](https://github.com/ulmo-dev/ulmo) is another a Python package that provides access to several public hydrology and climatology data. `Dataretrieval` gives access to some of the USGS (United States Geological Survey) databases and has two versions in [R](https://github.com/USGS-R/dataRetrieval) and [Python](https://github.com/USGS-python/dataretrieval).
+For example, [hydrofunctions](https://github.com/mroberge/hydrofunctions) is a Python package that retrieves streamflow data from NWIS and [ulmo](https://github.com/ulmo-dev/ulmo) is another Python package that provides access to several public hydrology and climatology data. `Dataretrieval` gives access to some of the USGS (United States Geological Survey) databases and has two versions in [R](https://github.com/USGS-R/dataRetrieval) and [Python](https://github.com/USGS-python/dataretrieval).